 Why Slowly We Rot Is Metal That Rips Your Head Off

 “Slowly We Rot” by the Tampa, Florida band Obituary is the heaviest album of all time.
 That isn’t just my opinion.
 That is a fact.
-What makes the album even more intense is the band does not rely on “down tuning.”
+The album is even more intense because the band does not rely on “down tuning.”
 The play in E 440 concert pitch, but it sure doesn’t sound like it!

 Listen To Slowly We Rot On Youtube

 The guys in the band were barely eighteen when the album was produced for a budget of $4000!
 It’s hard to believe that such an epic slab of metal that stands the test of time could’ve been produced in 1989 under the circumstances!
-In April 2013, Obituary started recording thier their ninth studio collection “Inked in Blood” before bassist Frank Watkins died from cancer on October 18, 2015.
-They released self tited 2017 and have a new album “Dying Of Everything” slated for release in January 2022.
+In April 2013, Obituary started recording their ninth studio collection, “Inked in Blood” before bassist Frank Watkins died from cancer on October 18, 2015.
+They released a self-titled 2017 and have a new album, “Dying Of Everything” slated for release in January 2022.